samantha-orciuoli/samantha-orciuoli/README.md

 ## Hi There!
-Hi, my name is Samantha Orciuoli and I'm a senior studying commputer science at Rutgers University.
+Hi, my name is Samantha Orciuoli and I'm currently pursing a Masters degree in computer science from The University of Texas at Austin.
 I've always had a fascination for computers and technology and continue to learn and aquire new skills in order to become a better programmer!

 ## I Am Currently Working On:
 - My personal website using Next.js, Vercel, TailwindCSS, Formspree.io and Sanity.io